veikokaap/checkers-ai/README.md

 # Checkers AI
 Checkers AI written in java using MTD-f, iterative deepening, negamax, alpha-beta pruning and transposition tables.
+Optimal experience when running on Linux.
+Will work on Windows too, but problems might appear due to lacking native ANSI terminal support.

 ## Running
 ##### Prerequisites